mgiessing/bcn-lab-2084/README.md

 Once the container is deployed you should be able to access it using the link from:

 `oc get route cpu-notebook -o jsonpath='{.spec.host}'`

+The URL should look like this:

+http://cpu-notebook-llamaXX.apps.cadiz.edu.ihost.com (where XX is your user/number)

 If you open the notebook server in your browser now drag & drop the notebook (`RAG.ipynb`) from this repo into the notebook server.